Altaes/EnviteBlog/README.md

 </p>

 **At the end of the day..**

  This was definitely one of my more challenging problems, so far (Still have to get to triple-querying on the server-side, oh goodness).
 It was interesting to see how iOS delegates the NSURLConnection and other NSOperations in a background thread, and how it improves application efficiency and thus become less overbearing on the user.
 I've also become better at delegates through this problem and learned how to properly implement a singleton model (Thank you so much CS12: Basic Data Structures).
 I can now see how iOS delegation is such an important concept to know and also such a powerful tool when used correctly.

+**What Is Next?**

+ I need to create a separate database to manage users and user information.
+I also need to decide whether or not I should persist events that are marked as "Join" or "Save" in the user's local directory, or if it's better to track that information in the database and then request those events when the user decides to go to "My Events".
+The server would then query those specific events by ID, which those listed events should be under the user's data set.

+ TL;DR I need to add user unique interaction and real user interaction for that matter.